-10.6 Adding meta data
+10.7 Adding meta data

 To turn this into a research article we need to add a title, authors, an abstract and a date.
-In Pandoc this can be achieved by adding meta data to the top of the file, using a YAML syntax (see Useful plain text file formats (page 25) for information on YAML).
+In Pandoc this can be achieved by adding meta data to the top of the file, using a YAML syntax (see Structuring and storing data (page 23) for information on YAML).